 Nearby Bushwalk at Vineyard Creek Reserve

 You can join the Vineyard Creek Reserve bushwalk, at either Elizabeth Macarthur Park (then go south-west) or from Roberts Street (and south for the main walk or go north-east to Elizabeth Macarthur Park).
 This walk goes all the way down to Kissing Point Road, through Fred Robertson Reserve and passed the Bells Road Social cafe.
 So you could start with breakfast/ brunch at one cafe.
-And finish at the other, for lunch/ snack, and then walk back or catch the train.
+And finish at the other, for lunch/ snack, and then walk back or catch the bus (as train line is now closed and is being replaced with light rail).

 Dundas Library Branch

 On the other side of the train line, just 400m walk away down Sturt Street, is the Dundas branch of the City of Parramatta Libraries.
-There is a kids section with tables, lounges, colouring in, a few toys and lots of books.
+There’s a kids section with tables, lounges, colouring in, a few toys and lots of books.
 Plus there is a toilet and bubbler.

 Finding Courtyard Dining & Espresso

-Courtyard Dining & Espresso is at 3a Telopea Street, Street.
-It’s on the west side of Telopea train station, just near the lights, to the right of the liquor store/ mini supermarket.
+Courtyard Dining & Espresso is at 3a Telopea Street, Telopea.
+It’s on the west side of the old Telopea train station, just near the lights, to the right of the liquor store/ mini supermarket.